Social Studies Course Descriptions

 AP US History

 APUSH examines the social, political, and economic forces that have shaped our nation.
 Students read many different perspectives of those forces and learn to analyze and evaluate the relative importance of many events and movements in our history.
 The class is intensive, rigorous, and challenging.
 While the course outline is similar to other US History classes, it differs in its depth of coverage, its reading expectations and levels, and its methods of assessment.
-This course will be taught in conjunction with AP English Language.
-Many of the class activities will be relevant in both classes and some grades will be common to both courses.
+Students will earn an Honors credit in the fall semester for AP US History Seminar, and they will earn an AP credit in the spring semester for AP US History.
+Students in this course will take the South Carolina End-of-Course test in May.

 AP Comparative Government and Politics

 Comparative Government and Politics introduces students to fundamental concepts used by political scientists to study the processes and outcomes of politics in a variety of country settings.
 The course aims to illustrate the rich diversity of political life, to show available institutional alternatives, to explain differences in processes and policy outcomes, and to communicate to students the importance of global political and economic changes.
 In addition to covering the major concepts that are used to organize and interpret what we know about political phenomena and relationships, the course will cover specific countries and their governments.
-Six countries form the core of the AP Comparative Government and Politics course: China, Great Britain, Iran, Mexico, Nigeria, and Russia.
+Six countries that form the core of the AP Comparative Government and Politics course: China, Great Britain, Iran, Mexico, Nigeria, and Russia.
 (Adapted from the AP Comparative Government description at the College Board’s site, AP Central.)
+Offered on alternating days as a yearlong course and one AP credit.